Argentina's Fernandez dents credibility by playing victim

 Fernandez said a new, more transparent agency would be created.
 Oversight of wiretapping would be handed to the prosecutor general.

-But her opponents are sceptical, with some suspecting Fernandez wants to hand control of a new intelligence agency to loyalists.
+But her opponents are skeptical, with some suspecting Fernandez wants to hand control of a new intelligence agency to loyalists.
 They argue the step is more about protecting herself than democratic reforms.

 “Everything she does is about her,” said Federico Pinedo, head of presidential aspirant Mauricio Macri’s opposition PRO bloc in the lower house.
 “She has control of Congress and can do whatever she wants.”